 Musically-speaking, Thanksgiving is an often overlooked holiday and yet it is embedded in the fabric of family of American culture.

 This pre-Thanksgiving lesson plan has all the fixins needed to serve up a meaningful and memorable rehearsal for your singers.
 Choirs of all ages can sing and enjoy this round.
 It works for elementary, middle school, and high school because it focuses on universal concepts that can be easily adapted.
 The overall concepts that will be addressed in this lesson are: pinpointed articulation, written solfege, sung solfege, and a group discussion about gratitude.
-Not only will this lesson work at all grade levels, it can also be successful in-person, fully remote, and hybrid.

 The Round itself

 Besides the musical elements of the song that will be explained, there is one positive, teachable theme that this round embraces: gratitude.

 I created the Thanksgiving/Gratitude Round as a means to teach the two “th” sounds (voiced and unvoiced), both of which require a very forward tongue position.
 Thrown into the lyrics is the reinforcement of the ‘tr/ch’ consonants from the Trick or Treat round.

 This round can be sung throughout the fall season as it makes no direct mention of Thanksgiving.
 Also, it is a great choice for a performance and it is written with a beautiful ending chord, naturally infused into the round.
 In fact, our choir will be singing this round along with Iris Levine’s “Hiney Ma Tov” and my brand new arrangement of Simple Gifts for SAB (also available in SSA) at a Thanksgiving Interfaith Service.
 At this service, we also sing Siyahamba and a very simple, mainly unison version of God Bless America.

 This lesson will not require our singer’s to break up into a round (unless there is time to do so).
 More on this later!